CISOM: A Model to Drive Clinically Integrated Supply Chain Maturity

 - There is no supply chain strategy identified for the organization

-The HIMSS Analytics CISOM evaluation will be available soon and will provide you with a Baseline Score to show where your organization stands and where the gaps in your system exist.
-Be among the first to get your CISOM score by signing up for an alert when the model is available.
+The HIMSS CISOM evaluation is available now and will provide you with a Baseline Score to show where your organization stands and where the gaps in your system exist.
+Be among the first to get your CISOM score.